matter-labs/zksync-web-era-docs/docs/dev/how-to/estimate-gas.md

 # Estimate gas

-## L1 transactions
+## L1 to L1 transactions

-To estimate gas for L1 transactions, use the `eth_estimateGas` method.
+To estimate gas for L1 to L1 transactions, use the `eth_estimateGas` method.

 :::info More info
 For more information and live testing, check out the [Ethereum JSON RPC docs](https://ethereum.github.io/execution-apis/api-documentation/).